MaxusTheOne/yoga-backend/readme.md

 # YogaBackend

 This repository hosts the backend for our yoga platform.
-You can also find a live version [here](https://yogabackend.azurewebsites.net/events), but it's a bit basic since we're using a free hosting service.
+You can also explore the live version [here](https://yogabackend.azurewebsites.net/events), although it's a bit basic as we're using a free hosting service.

 ## Running Locally

+1. **Clone this repository:**

-1. Clone this repository to your local machine and open the folder
+    - Clone this repository to your local machine and open the folder.

+2. **Create a new `.env` file:**

-2. Create a new `.env` file in the root directory with the following variables:
+    - In the root directory, create a new `.env` file with the following variables:

     ```env
     MYSQL_HOST=localhost